rust-lang/rfcs/text/0000-eager-macro-expansion.md

 ## Choosing expansion order
 It's apparent that eager expansion means we have more decisions to make with respect to expansion order, and that these decisions *matter*.
-The fact that eager expansion is recursive, and involves expanding the 'leaves' before backtracking, hints that we should favour the 'inside-out' expansion order.
+The fact that eager expansion is potentially recursive, and involves expanding the 'leaves' before backtracking, hints that we should favour the 'inside-out' expansion order.

 In this example, we feel that this order matches each invocation with the 'correct' definition: an expansion of `foo!` outside of `eager_append_hello!`